Matthias Revers

 PhD supervision:

-Dr. Jose Ortega Chavez: Understanding how the Colombian media intervened in the 2012 -2016 peace negotiation process: a mediatization approach (graduated 2022, co-supervised with Katy Parry; currently Lecturer in Media and Communication, University of Winchester)
+Dr. Jose Ortega Chavez: Understanding how the Colombian media intervened in the 2012 -2016 peace negotiation process: a mediatization approach (graduated 2022, co-supervisor, Dr. Katy Parry main supervisor; currently Lecturer in Media and Communication, University of Winchester)

-Andrew Morris: Ritual, resentful affectivity and relationships: An ethnographic examination of reactionary social movement activists’ spaces (in process, co-supervised with Stephen Coleman)
+Dr. Andrew Morris: Ritual, resentful affectivity and relationships: An ethnographic examination of reactionary social movement activists’ spaces (2024, main supervisor, co-supervisor Prof. Stephen Coleman)

 Sergio Reuben Matamoros: Online civility in news conversations: A disagreeable approach to disagreement (in process, co-supervised with CW Anderson)